Coronavirus restriction changes by state

 NORTHERN TERRITORY

-* Cafes and gyms expected to reopen in June, but under strict rules.
+* Outdoor activities and gatherings where social distancing can be maintained including weddings, funerals, playgrounds, personal training, golf and camping permitted from noon on May 1.

+* Simple indoor activities that can be done in under two hours including going to pubs, restaurants, gyms, religious worship and libraries to reopen on May 15.

-* The territory’s borders to be the last things to be lifted.
+* The territory’s borders will be the last things to be lifted.

 * “Based on our progress so far we expect there will be some businesses that can re-open or return to more regular operations within the next months,” Territory Chief Minister Michael Gunner said.